 Congratulations!
-We realize this is a very special time for you and we are excited that you are considering The Birth Place at St. Mary's - the best place to start your new family.
-We offer you peace of mind at The Birth Place: you will find a caring, highly skilled staff and a restful environment, in private rooms that are designed to look more like a home and less like a hospital... with a family friendly, safe environment.
-For your comfort we also offer aromatherapy, hydrotherapy, birth ball. peanut ball, mirror, and a squat bar.
+We realize this is a very special time for you and we are excited that you are considering The Birthing Center at St. Mary's Healthcare - the best place to start your new family.
+At the Birthing Center you will find a caring, highly skilled staff and a restful environment, in our private rooms that are designed to look more like a home and less like a hospital with a family friendly, safe environment.
+For your comfort we also offer aromatherapy, hydrotherapy, birthing balls, peanut balls, mirrors, and a squat bar.

-St. Mary’s has always been committed to the provision of compassionate holistic care.
-The Birthplace follows an LDRP (labor, delivery, recovery and postpartum) and "Rooming In" model of care This approach makes it possible for every woman to be admitted to their own private room where they remain throughout their stay.
+St. Mary’s continues their commitment to compassionate holistic care which follows an LDRP (labor, delivery, recovery and postpartum) and "Rooming In" model of care.
+When it is time to give birth, this approach makes it possible for every woman to be admitted to their own private room where they remain throughout their stay.
 Sleeping accommodations are available for fathers, too.

-You can feel safe knowing that our Midwives, Doctors, and Nurses all work togather to and collaborate with you and your birth plan in order to give you and enjoyable birth experence, as well as follow the most up-to-date and evidence-based research and recommendations.
+You can feel safe knowing that our Midwives, Doctors, and Nurses all work together to collaborate with you and follow your birth plan in order to give you an enjoyable birth experience, as well as following the most up-to-date and evidence-based research and recommendations.

 "Delivering" the very best in Maternity Care!"